 C. Notification and Acceptance of Places

-In accordance with the co-ordinated admissions policy, on 1st March 2022 the Local Authority will make the formal offer of a place to parent or carers on behalf of the School Trust.
-The onus is on parents to contact the Local Authority by their specified date (15th March 2022) to either accept or decline the offer of a place, using the acceptance form issued with the offer letter.
+In accordance with the co-ordinated admissions policy, on TBA the Local Authority will make the formal offer of a place to parent or carers on behalf of the School Trust.
+The onus is on parents to contact the Local Authority by their specified date (TBA) to either accept or decline the offer of a place, using the acceptance form issued with the offer letter.
 This will in no way affect parents’ right to appeal for a place at another school.
 The Royal Borough of Windsor and Maidenhead Council will write to all parents who have not accepted or declined an offer giving them a further seven days.
 If no response is received a further letter will be sent to advise that the place has been withdrawn.
 Unaccepted places will be allocated to other applicants

 D. Appeals Procedure

 Parents can choose to appeal against the decision of the school trust not to offer their child a place at the school.
 Royal Borough of Windsor and Maidenhead Council administer any admissions appeals on behalf of the school trust.
 To appeal against the decision not to offer their child a place, parents must complete the appeal forms that are available on the Royal Borough of Windsor and Maidenhead Council website www.rbwm.gov.uk or from the Royal Borough of Windsor and Maidenhead Council Admissions Team (01628 683870).
 To be considered in the first round of appeals, the notice of appeal must be received by the Council by their specified date.

 The appeal will be heard by an independent appeals panel constituted and operated in accordance with the School Admissions Appeals Code.
 Parents will receive written notification of the date and time of their appeal hearing, which they can attend to explain their case.
 If they wish, parents may be accompanied by an adviser or friend.
 Following the appeal, the Clerk to the appeals panel will write to parents with the decision.